-Burcon JV, Merit Functional Foods Achieves Significant Innovation in a 100% Protein-Based Solution to Replace Methylcellulose in Meat Alternatives | MarketScreener
+Burcon JV, Merit Functional Foods Achieves Significant Innovation in a 100% Protein-based Solution to Replace Methylcellulose in Meat Alternatives | MarketScreener

+Burcon JV, Merit Functional Foods Achieves Significant Innovation in a 100% Protein-based Solution to Replace Methylcellulose in Meat Alternatives

+Merit’s Peazazz Pea Protein Can Now Help Drive Clean Label Food and Beverage Applications

-Vancouver, British Columbia--(Newsfile Corp. - July 28, 2022) - Burcon NutraScience Corporation (TSX: BU) (NASDAQ: BRCN) ("Burcon" or the "Company"), a global technology leader in the development of plant-based proteins for foods and beverages, is pleased to announce that its joint venture company, Merit Functional Foods Corporation ("Merit") has developed an innovation utilizing its non-GMO Peazazz® pea protein as part of a 100% protein-based clean label solution to replace methylcellulose, a synthetic ingredient widely used in food and meat alternative applications.
+Vancouver, British Columbia, July 28, 2022 -- Burcon NutraScience Corporation (“Burcon” or the “Company”) (TSX: BU) (NASDAQ: BRCN), a global technology leader in the development of plant-based proteins for foods and beverages, is pleased to announce that its joint venture company, Merit Functional Foods Corporation (“Merit”) has developed an innovation utilizing its non-GMO Peazazz® pea protein as part of a 100% protein-based clean label solution to replace methylcellulose, a synthetic ingredient widely used in food and meat alternative applications.

 Merit achieved an innovative new solution in utilizing its Peazazz® pea protein to replace a synthetic ingredient.
 When used as part of Merit’s methylcellulose-free solution, its non-GMO Peazazz® pea protein affords plant-based formulators a clean label option, while also contributing to the total protein content with the potential to add several grams of protein per serving depending on the product.
 Additionally, the Peazazz® based methylcellulose-free solution provides key sensory and functionality attributes that assist in creating superior plant-based products for Merit’s customers.
 These include a neutral-flavor profile, meat-like texture, good water binding & emulsification properties, and exceptional gelling properties.
 Merit’s unique protein-based solution is expected to be suitable for replacing methylcellulose in applications such as plant-based burgers, hot dogs, sausages and more.